 Amazon has a high incentive to push their own initiatives and certifications since they serve their agenda most.

 If you look at the amount of space the Compact By Design badge receives on the product detail page you will notice the difference to the other certifications.
 A big section below the product description is dedicated to displaying a lot of details:

 The detailed information may lead to additional user trust in the label and positively influence their purchase decision.

-Amazon is taking action to improve their sustainability efforts and lower carbon emissions while increasing efficiency at the same time.
-In this article we have explored the ins and outs of their recently introduced Compact By Design certification that will qualify you for their sought after ‘green badge’.
+Amazon is taking action to improve its sustainability efforts and lower carbon emissions while increasing efficiency at the same time.
+In this article we have explored the ins and outs of their recently introduced Compact By Design certification that will qualify you for their sought-after ‘green badge’.

 In this article we have established: